top of page

 Play Video

-Greetings, Beloved Congregation and Friends of Palo Alto Adventist Church, We look forward to worshiping together this Sabbath.
-Elder Julian Lake will be taking us on a journey entitled: "The Money Changers Return" Scripture Reading: Mark 11:15-18 Message Summary (Elder Julian) Jesus' reaction to the money changers stands out in the Bible among his other interactions.
-What angered Jesus so much about the money changers that he resorted to flipping their tables and driving them out of the temple?
-Where did the moneylenders go after they left?
-We invite you to join us with open hearts as we worship, reflect, and grow together in faith.
+Greetings, Beloved Congregation and Friends of Palo Alto Adventist Church, It is a joy to welcome you to another Sabbath as we gather to worship and seek the presence of God.
+This week, Pastor Steve Constantine will be sharing a message titled “The Jairus Syndrome,” drawn from Mark 5:21-25.
+Scripture Reading: Mark 5:21-25 Sermon Summary Jesus and His entourage had just crossed Lake Genezareth (Sea of Galilee) and landed in Capernaum to fulfill two appointments.
+As usual a large crowd engulfed Him; Jairus, Leader of the Synagogue approached Him with an urgent request.
+What I find interesting on the leader's approach is how prescriptive and specific he was.
+"Come to my house, put Your hands on her so that she will be healed and live."
+It sounds innocent enough until we consider who he is talking to.
+Our message this week will examine the details of this encounter and look for the teachable moments that may inform our personal relationship we each develop with Jesus, the creator of the Universe.
+We invite you to join us with open hearts as we worship, reflect, and grow together in God’s Word.
 Happy Sabbath!
 In His grace, Head Elder Alex Clerk 🌐 Register for our Live Zoom Webinar: https://tinyurl.com/yc3vzk62 🔔 Stay connected with us on our journey of faith: 📺 Subscribe to our YouTube Channel: https://tinyurl.com/bderwssk 🌐 Visit our Website: http://www.paloaltoadventist.org 📘 Follow our Facebook page: https://tinyurl.com/4n8zcynh 📸 Follow us on Instagram: https://tinyurl.com/bdxjx65h God Bless You!
 Happy Sabbath and Have a Great Week!
 SUBSCRIBE to Palo Alto Adventist Church of Seventh-day Adventists on YouTube.
 Thank You for your continued support.
 Help us continue our mission to create meaningful media.
 You can donate today by using the link below and at the top specify if it’s a “one-time donation” or “recurring donation” and then below in the box next to “Media Ministries” put the amount you’d like to donate: https://adventistgiving.org/donate/ANP8KQ

 Play Video